E-mail the first 3,000 words of your polished novel to Chase Editing. You’ll receive a free edited sample within five business days.

 Some “can’t do” items

 I do not offer proofreading for manuscripts edited by anyone other than myself.
-I’ve tried to perform the service several times, and it turns into copyediting at minimum.
-In some cases, it has forced another complete full-service editing.
+I’ve tried to perform the service several times, and it’s turned into complete full-service editing.

-The not-so-good side of processing “Review/Track Changes” is it isn’t conducive to full-service editing.
-The track change option was developed to deal with business letters and memos going through drafts circulated among executives and secretarial staffs.
+Another not-so-good side of processing is for those MS Word users insisting on editing with “Review/Track Changes.”
+This option was developed to deal with business letters and memos going through drafts circulated among executives and secretarial staffs.
 It is designed for accept-or-reject decisions, not for comments, multiple choice suggestions, explanations, or professional manuscript tools and macros to speed editing.
 Edits using “Review/Track Changes” actually limit full service, so the feature is not one I can usually offer.

 Because of full-service editing for a number of clients at the same time, I cannot possibly predict how much time it will take to edit an unseen manuscript by word-count alone.
 Some manuscripts having most mechanics in place with authors providing helpful feedback skim to the finish line like a catamaran before a good wind; others without such benefits can trudge along as though we’re hacking through dense green jungles.